Nitric Oxide Supplements: Uses & How They Work

 Consider the following when weighing your choices:

-• Research on nitric oxide supplements and ED is limited, but some studies suggest that the L-arginine and L-citrulline found in nitric oxide supplements may help to improve ED in some men.
+• Research on nitric oxide supplements and ED is limited, but some studies suggest that the L-arginine and L-citrulline found in nitric oxide supplements help to treat ED.

 • However, you’ll notice the biggest improvements from evidence-based medications like sildenafil (Viagra), tadalafil (Cialis) and avanafil (Stendra).